AhmedMousa-ag/AWS-Healthcare-Data-Synthetic-Diffusion-Egypt/Proposal.md

 1- Analyize variables distributions as the generative model should be able to generate the same data distribution.

-2- Picking a generative model which could be one of the next options:
+2- Picking a generative model which is suggested to be one of the next options:

 * GANs model
 * AutoEncoder